UppaJung/loss/posts/pilot8/index.md

 A few answers were added mid-pilot after 10 participants and then after 20, so the pilot is for testing purposes and not interpretive purposes.

+If these 20 participants are representative of the population, a big headline of this study is that data loss is a huge problem and that while tech promises to ensure our memories do not degrade over time, it's collectively failing to deliver that.

 ## Results

 There were {{ data.numberOfParticipants }} participants in this pilot.
 We paid more ($4.50) since the survey now takes a median of ~15 minutes.
 We learned that the great majority of people have lost photos and emails.
 Loss, it seems, is expected.
 This seems to capture something that our event-focused scenarios do not.